Trackwork Handbook

 [Contents] [Track Design]

 What I’ve written in this handbook includes both things I did and things I wish I had done when building my modules and while participating in building the Northern California Free-mo group’s new Mojave Yard.
+Since then, I've followed the construction recommendations here on Bernal, West Fontana, and West Fontana Extension.
 I’ve also incorporated comments made by other Free-mo modelers as well.
-If you’ve never built a module or installed trackwork before, following the recommendations presented here will result in excellent trackwork.
+If you’ve never built a module or installed trackwork before, following the recommendations presented here will result in a great module and excellent trackwork.

 Remember that the Free-mo objective is to create trackwork that is as prototypical, operates as well, and looks as good as our best locomotives and rolling stock.
-This means that trackwork needs to be treated as an important part of overall modeling work and made as reliable and faithful to the prototype as prize models.
+This means that trackwork needs to be treated as an important part of overall modeling work and made as reliable and faithful to the prototype as are our most prized models.

 The time and care invested in every step of planning and installing track will invariably be paid back many times over.
 This is especially true for modular trackwork.
 While applicable to all trackwork, the emphasis in what follows is on Free-mo trackwork.
 Everything recommended here is intended to conform to the U.S. Free-mo standard.
 Northern California Free-mo has created a set of guidelines providing more detailed recommendations while remaining entirely consistent with the Free-mo standard.
 The group's DCC guidelines can be found in a separate document.